Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The QuakeML standard does not include objects suited to store the corner frequency.
 The energy could be stored in the amplitude or station_magnitude object.
 This is not convenient, however, as it is preferrable to for the magnitude and energy information to be used in tandem.

-The  &mu;Quake implementation stores the
+The  &mu;Quake implementation stores the `corner_frequency`, the `energy_p`, `energy_s` and associated error along side the magnitude information in the extra parameter of the Magnitude object.

 We propose to organize the catalog information as follows
 - **Level 0**: Catalog